 The life of a gentleman rake was close enough for our intrepid hero.
 He had fallen in with a fellow Irish libertine who called himself the Chevalier di BaliBari, and thus did he meet the Lady Honoria Lyndon, “a woman of vast wealth and great beauty,” played by Marisa Berenson.
 His slow seduction of her at the gambling table and on the palace terrace is a masterpiece of film-making.
 No greater contrast exists to the current methods of filming scenes of seduction.
 The scene on the terrace is wordless, and indeed, nearly motionless.
 It develops through the beautiful, inexorable beat of Schubert’s Piano Trio No. 2.
 The gestures of the actors are slow, with each slight movement invested with meaning.
 When Lady Lyndon stands outside on the terrace, only a slight sideways glance conveys the understanding that she awaits him.
 After he advances to her, their hands show their anticipation, reaching out slowly and deliberately, grasping just before they kiss.

 The role of the Countess Lyndon is played stylishly but with dignified restraint by Marisa Berenson.
 Her beauty is magnified by impressive period-styled wigs.
 The costumes throughout are authentically and beautifully designed and add to the richness of the scenes and the characterization of the actors.
 The fabrics and laces used blend perfectly with the rich tapestries, linens, and upholsteries in the film.
 The make-up too provides the white-powdered, beauty-spotted, 18th century style adopted by both men and women.
 And these personal adornments and the great palace interiors, are richly bathed in light – the strafing of natural light through open windows during the day and the incredible glow provided by candle-light and chandeliers at night.
 For the candle-lit scenes, no artificial lighting was used, and such was Kubrick’s obsessive compulsion in replicating the look of the era that when no camera lens was found capable of filming such scenes, he used a lens built by the Carl Zeiss company for NASA: the Zeiss 50mm lens with the largest aperture of any ever built for a movie (f/0.7).
 Thus are we provided with that candle-lit chiaroscuro so beautifully used by painters such as Caravaggio and de La Tour.
+The chandeliers even had metallic reflectors added on the ceilings for adding light.

 The fortunes of Redmond Barry are looking up as he courts Lady Lyndon, the wife of a moribund Lord.
 Their quick marriage after the Lord’s death soon turns Barry into the lord of the manor, especially in his own mind and demeanor.
 He is now known by the name of Barry Lyndon.